dkooll/go-azdo-restapi/README.md

 - A Microsoft Azure DevOps account
 - A Personal Access Token (PAT) with the "Agent Pools (read and manage)" scope, to authenticate with the Azure DevOps API.
 - Go programming language installed on your computer
-- Basic knowledge of Go programming, including how to import packages, define structs and functions, and handle errors.
+- Basic knowledge of Go programming
-You will also need to set an environment variable named "AZURE_TOKEN" with your PAT as its value.
-This will be used as the Authorization header in the requests to the Azure DevOps API.
+- Set an environment variable named "AZURE_TOKEN" with your PAT as its value.

 ## Overview
 ### Function Flow